Our dental examination for both new and regular patients comprises of 3 key parts:

 Information Governance (IG) encompasses a number of policies and procedures to manage the way in which data is stored and used by an organisation.
 This includes both paper and electronic data.

-Our practice is fully compliant with the latest IG legislations and we regularly carry out audits to ensure that information and data is both used and stored appropriately.
+Our practice is fully compliant with the latest IG legislation and with the Data Protection Act 2018 (including GDPR) and we regularly carry out audits to ensure that information is both used and stored appropriately.

 We aim to ensure that all patients get information that they can easily access and understand.
 To help with this we have induction loops that are widely available to all patients and all our Practice-based literature is available in large print, easy read and braille.